AnoukSmet/Casa-Pedra-Nobre/testing.md

 ### User Experience
-#### User Story: I want to be able to get in contact with the propery in case I have some questions
+#### User Story: I want to be able to get in contact with the property in case I have some questions
 In the footer, the user has various ways of reaching out to the bed & breakfast: email / phone / whatsapp .
 As it is standard convention to have this information in the footer, the user will have no difficulties to locate this information.
 The footer is displayed on each page which makes it easier for the user to reach out.